Coderberg/SilexCMS/readme.md

    composer install
    ```

-4. After installing Silex, you should configure your web server's document / web root to be the ```web``` directory.
+4. After installing Silex, you should configure your web server's document / web root to be the ```public``` directory.

 5. Create an empty MySQL database